 As women, we face more stress each day than we would ever let on.
-Between workplace discrimination, relationship issues, raising a family, and concerns about our nutrition and overall health, it’s no wonder women are twice as likely as men to suffer an anxiety disorder.
+Between workplace discrimination, relationship issues, raising a family, and concerns about our nutrition and overall health.
+No wonder women are twice as likely as men to suffer from an anxiety disorder.
 Read on for a few simple life hacks that will help you improve your quality of life right now.

 Our diets are a huge contributor to our mood…and waistline.
 A few key modifications to your daily dinner grind can help you relax at night.